mglagolev/mouse2/README.md

 positional arguments:

 	INPUT			input file(s), the format will be guessed by MDAnalysis based on file extension

 options:

-  -h, --help            show this help message and exit --selection [QUERY]   Consider only selected atoms, use MDAnalysis selection language --k VECTOR_LENGTHS [VECTOR_LENGTHS ...]
+	-h, --help		show this help message and exit --selection [QUERY]	consider only selected atoms, use MDAnalysis selection language --k VECTOR_LENGTHS [VECTOR_LENGTHS ...]
-                        List of vector lengths along the backbone --different-molecules
+				list of vector lengths along the backbone --different-molecules
-                        Consider the angles spanning different molecules --plot                Plot the results
+				consider the angles spanning different molecules
+	--plot			plot the results

 ***